Arpit9110/SY0_701/Domain 1.md

 - Security
 - Accountability

-Accounting include process like :
+Accounting include logging of process like :
 - Logging into the system.
 - Accessing files.
 - Modifying Configuration Settings.